ktawiah/ktawiah/README.md

 - 🔭 In the university at the moment.
 - 🌱 I'm currently learning everything 🤣
-- 💻 Most used line of code `git commit -m "Initial Commit"`
+- 💻 Most used line of code: `git commit -m "Initial Commit"`🚀
-- 🥅 2023 goals: Learn everything about web3.
+- 🥅 2023 goals: Dive headfirst into the realm of web3.🌐 👩‍💻
-- 📫 How to reach me: kelvintawiah224@gmail.com.
+- 📫 How to reach me: kelvintawiah224@gmail.com
-- ⚡ Fun fact: I love playing video games and watching anime during my leisure.
+- ⚡ Fun fact: When I kick back and relax, video games and anime are my go-to.🎮🌟

 #### Top Technologies